ficoos/gerrit-notify/README.md

 gerrit-notify
 =============

-Gerrit Notifier pulls your gerrit server changes and notify your desktop about changes that refer to the configured query.
+Gerrit Notifier pulls your gerrit-server changes and popup notifications to your desktop when changes occurred.
+Such as reviews, comments, merges and inc. All those changes are refered to the configured query.
-Gerrit Notifier uses config file that set automatically by `gerrit-notify configure` command.
+Gerrit Notifier uses config file ([HOME_FOLDER]/.config/gerrit-notify/config).
+This file is configured automatically by the following command:
+`gerrit-notify configure`

 Installation
 ============
-gerrit-notify install
+`gerrit-notify install`

 After installation gerrit-notify will be loaded during user's log-in.

 Requirements